dkhamsing/frankenstein/README.md

 https://github.com/KrauseFx/fastlane redirects to
 https://github.com/fastlane/fastlane
 #...
-Would you like to open a pull request? (y/n) y Creating pull request on GitHub for fastlane/sigh ...
+Would you like to open a pull request to update the redirects? (y/n) Creating pull request on GitHub for fastlane/sigh ...
 Pull request created: https://github.com/fastlane/sigh/pull/195